That Summer: A Novel (Hardcover)

 About the Author

-Jennifer Weiner is the #1 New York Times bestselling author of nineteen books, including That Summer, Big Summer, Mrs. Everything, In Her Shoes, Good in Bed, and a memoir in essays, Hungry Heart.
+Jennifer Weiner is the #1 New York Times bestselling author of twenty-one books, including The Summer Place, That Summer, Big Summer, Mrs. Everything, In Her Shoes, Good in Bed, and a memoir in essays, Hungry Heart.
 She has appeared on many national television programs, including Today and Good Morning America, and her work has been published in The Wall Street Journal and The New York Times, among other newspapers and magazines.
 Jennifer lives with her family in Philadelphia.
 Visit her online at JenniferWeiner.com.

 “Your ideal beach read, full of secrets and complicated female friendships.”